Check out our new FHA first-time homebuyers guide updated for 2024

 How To Apply for Section 8 Housing in Rhode Island

-Interested applicants should contact the Rhode Island Housing Agency.
-Applications are available online, by phone, or in person at local Rhode Island Housing offices across the state.
+1. Contact Rhode Island Housing: Reach out to the Rhode Island Housing Agency to get on the waitlist.
+Applications are available online, by phone, or in person at local offices.

 Can I transfer my Section 8 Voucher to Rhode Island?

-Section 8 recipients can move and use their voucher in Rhode Island if they currently hold a voucher in good standing from another housing agency.
+Yes, Section 8 vouchers are portable, meaning recipients can transfer them to Rhode Island from another state.
 However, the tenant must first locate a qualified rental unit with a landlord willing to participate in the program.

 They also have to notify both their original housing agency and the Rhode Island Housing agency before relocating.
 The agencies will coordinate to transfer paperwork and ensure the new unit passes inspection.